Jabelic-Works/SignedDistanceFunction.jl/README.md

 ## Usage

 The closed curve data must be `.csv` file.
+N is an `Int`, representing the number of subdomain divisions, and returns the SignedDistanceFunction(SDF) of NxN.

 `signedDistance2D("XXXXXX.csv", N)`